sulu/sulu-standard/README.md

 </VirtualHost>
 ```

-Don't forget to include `sulu.local` in your hosts-file, if you want to use Sulu on a local machine.
+Don't forget to include `sulu.lo` in your hosts-file, if you want to use Sulu on a local machine.